Diving in Cozumel

 Marine life in Cozumel

-Cozumel is home to over 500 fish species and a vast diversity of tropical corals.
-During an underwater trip, divers can observe sea turtles, endermic magnificent toads, amazing green moray eels, slow-moving nurse sharks, sea bass, and a lot of vivid and colorful tropical fish.
+During an underwater trip, divers can observe sea turtles, endermic magnificent toads, amazing green moray eels, slow-moving nurse sharks, sea bass, and vivid and colorful tropical fish.

-The southernmost deep reefs are adorned with massive coral heads covered with a vase, pipe, rope, elephant ear, and many other amazing vibrant-colored sponges.
+The southernmost deep reefs are adorned with massive coral heads covered with a vase, pipe, rope, elephant ears, and many other amazing vibrant-colored sponges.
 Coral heads create a network of amusing canals, straits, and drifts on the walls above the vertical cliffs.

-The shallower reefs further north are full of many small fish and invertebrates.
-Divers often see here hawksbill sea turtles, amusing stingrays, and small schools of nests, fearsome and ferocious behavior barracudas, and other open water fish.
-Check behind the coral heads and you can spot nurse sharks, moray eels, lobsters.
+Divers often see here hawksbill sea turtles, amusing stingrays, small schools of nests, fearsome and ferocious behavior barracudas, and other open-water fish.
+Check behind the coral heads and you can spot nurse sharks, moray eels, and lobsters.

-Shore diving from resorts offers a chance macro subjects on artificial reefs and the sandy bottom.
+Shore diving from resorts offers a chance to macro subjects on artificial reefs and the sandy bottom.
 The current is minimal at these sites, providing ample opportunity to shoot anemone shrimp, juvenile drumfish, spotted moray eels, stingrays, trumpetfish, and more.

 Diving at dusk into the night divers will discover more marine creatures, including some curious squids and maybe also seahorses.